Éxodo

-Éxodo is the fourth studio album by Mexican singer-songwriter and rapper Peso Pluma.
+Éxodo is the fourth studio album by Mexican singer Peso Pluma.
 (Note: Peso Pluma has considered Éxodo as his second studio album, acknowledging Génesis (2023) as his debut.
 Several publications have referred to it as his fourth studio album, including the latter, Ah y Qué?
 (2020) and Efectos Secundarios (2021) as its predecessors.)
+It was released on 20 June 2024, through Double P Records.
+It was mostly produced by the singer alongside Ernesto Fernández and Jesus Iván Leal Reyes "Parka".
+The album's guest appearances include frequent collaborators such as Junior H, Eslabón Armado, Tito Double P, Luis R. Conriquez, Óscar Maydon, Natanael Cano, Gabito Ballesteros, Arcángel and Ryan Castro, while it also features new collaborators including Netón Vega, Chino Pacas, Iván Cornejo, Rich the Kid, Cardi B, Quavo, Anitta, Kenia Os and DJ Snake.

-Almost entirely produced by Peso Pluma himself, the album was released through Double P Records on 20 June 2024.
-Serving as a follow-up of his third studio album Génesis (2023), he began recording the album at major cities in the United States and Mexico, including Prajin Parlay Studioz in Anaheim, California and Lab Studios in Coconut Grove, Miami, with several sessions lasting from 2023 to mid-2024.
-The album was mostly produced alongside Ernesto Fernández and Jesus Iván Leal Reyes "Parka", with further contributions from Andrew Watt, Charlie Handsome, Chris Jedi, Cirkut, Dímelo Flow, DJ Durel, Édgar Barrera and Gaby Music, among others.
+Serving as a follow-up of his third studio album, Génesis (2023), he began recording the album at major cities in the United States and Mexico, including Prajin Parlay Studioz in Anaheim, California and Lab Studios in Coconut Grove, Miami, with several sessions lasting from 2023 to mid-2024.
+Further production contributions were from Andrew Watt, Charlie Handsome, Chris Jedi, Cirkut, Dímelo Flow, DJ Durel, Édgar Barrera and Gaby Music, among others. Éxodo is a double album split into two discs; the first disc consists of corridos tumbados songs, while its second disc explores more urban genres such as hip-hop, Latin trap, reggaeton and electronic dance music. Éxodo contains lyrics surrounding luxury, organized crime, stardom and religion.